By becoming a farm shareholder, you help preserve our farmland, create community, and have access to fresh, local and healthy food.

 Select a 2023 Summer CSA Share Location:

-features a mix of storage crops such as winter squash, potatoes, cabbage, carrots, beets, onions, garlic, and fresh vegetables like head lettuce, kale, and spinach.
+Winter shares (currently only available at Appleton Farms) feature a mix of storage crops such as winter squash, potatoes, cabbage, carrots, beets, onions, garlic, and fresh vegetables like head lettuce, kale, and spinach.
 The winter share has a total of 4 biweekly pick-ups in November and December.

 Our growing practices are guided by the National Organic Standards and by our own agroecological approach which focusses on soil health, biodiversity and resilience.
 As small, diversified farms, Trustees farms use a variety of production practices that improve the ecosystem and support organic and regenerative farming.
 Practices seen across our vegetable fields include: